gwforg/gwf/docs/tutorial.rst

     Submitting target TargetB.
     Submitting target TargetC.

+(You can leave out the `-v info` option if you set it as the default in the previous section).

 Notice that *gwf* first attempts to submit ``TargetC``.
 However, because of the file dependencies it first schedules each dependency and submits those to the backend.
 It then submits ``TargetC`` and makes sure that it will only be run